 I was regularly asked if I could teach others to sing, but I had no idea how to teach someone how to get the best out of their voice.
 I began searching for teacher training but knew that I wanted to study the voice specifically (and not just music generally).
 I attended every workshop and masterclass that I could, began studying the science of singing and learning from some of the UK's top teachers.
 I eventually found The Voice College (an online distance learning academy) who could train me in how to teach the specifics of singing in a very informed, fun and practical way.
 I studied hard to gain a distinction in my Contemporary Vocals Teaching Diploma.

-Fast forward ten years.......
-I now live in Herefordshire with my husband, eleven year old son and seven year old daughter.
+Fast forward a few years.......
+I now live in Herefordshire with my husband, fourteen year old son and ten year old daughter.
 I run a busy teaching studio (based at my home) and lead four adult contemporary choirs with *Got 2 Sing.
 I am also now part of the tutoring team at *The Voice College, helping singers to become informed, confident and competent singing teachers.

 My other hobbies include: roller skating (I am currently working towards my Grade 4); playing the ukulele and guitar, and playing board games with my family (Uno Extreme and Exploding Kittens are firm favourites!).